-Transaction Category Description Blended Finance Solution I) Bankable Project is bankable on commercial terms - financial intermediaries are prepared to finance the project on normal, market-based terms with no external support required.
+Transaction Description Blended Finance Solution Category I) Bankable Project is bankable on commercial terms - financial intermediaries are prepared to finance the project on normal, market-based terms with no external support required.
 Many bankable SDG projects in developing countries go unfinanced due to a lack of capital.
 Blended finance solutions increase the supply of capital available to financial intermediaries, thereby increasing the number of SDG projects that can receive financing get off the ground.
-II) Near- Bankable Project is mostly bankable "as is," but requires a level of risk mitigation - financial intermediaries require some risk mitigation to finance the project.
-Without some risk mitigation to make the project bankable, these near-bankable projects will not receive financing and will not be implemented.
-Examples could include an SME that has the necessary cashflows to obtain a loan but lacks the collateral to pledge to a domestic bank.
+II) Near- Project is mostly bankable "as is," but Without some risk mitigation to make the project bankable, Bankable requires a level of risk mitigation - these near-bankable projects will not receive financing and will financial intermediaries require some risk not be implemented.
+Examples could include an SME that has mitigation to finance the project. the necessary cashflows to obtain a loan but lacks the collateral to pledge to a domestic bank.
 Blended finance solutions can provide risk mitigation solutions to credit enhance transactions, transforming near-bankable projects to bankable initiatives.
-III) Unbankable failure and financial loss is There are many projects financial intermediaries would determine to be unbankable.
-Blended finance solutions are not intended to mobilize finance to these types of projects.
+III) Unbankable Project is unbankable, probability of failure and financial loss is unacceptably high - financial intermediaries would require a full guarantee to finance the project.

-Table I: Transactions that can benefit from blended finance
+Table 1: Transactions that can benefit from blended finance